JamieMagee/katmagee.net/site/content/case-studies/human-shaped-book.md

 ![It starts here](/img/ahs_1_2.jpg)

-I worked with key internal stakeholders from our twelve office around the globe to collect and consolidate their input.
-From putting pen to paper, to final layout, we finished the book in just three weeks, in time for the company's cross-office inspiration trip.
+I worked with key internal stakeholders from our twelve offices around the globe to collect and consolidate their input, then with a fellow copywriter and art director to bring the book to life.
+From putting pen to paper to final layout, we went to print in just three weeks, in time for the company's cross-office inspiration trip.

 ![#5 Take pride in your work ](/img/ahs_1_0000_dsc06527-2.jpg)